complyue/edh-early-history/Tour/Readme.md

 Check out [case-of.edh](./case-of.edh)

-To match against some value determined at runtime, you use `case-of`:
+To match against some value determined at runtime, you use `case-of`, it looks and feels the same as `case of` in **Haskell** except not statically typed.

 ```bash
 Đ: case type('the question', 5) of (StringType, DecimalType) -> 'yeath'